English | Spanish

 If you decide your student will restart kindergarten or pre-kindergarten, it is important to act quickly!

-You must tell your school in writing before the start of the school year.
+You must tell your school in writing as follows:

 |If your school does not agree with your decision, they may bring together a committee to meet with you to talk about your decision.
 After you meet with the committee, you will make the final decision whether to your student will restart kindergarten or pre-kindergarten, and the school must honor your decision.|